a. A coming together or touching, as of objects or surfaces.

 2. Caused or transmitted by touching: a contact skin rash.

-[Latin contāctus, from past participle of contingere, to touch : com-, com- + tangere, to touch; see tag- in Indo-European roots.]
+[Latin contāctus, from past participle of contingere, to touch : com-, com- + tangere, to touch; see tag- in the Appendix of Indo-European roots.]

 con·tactu·al (kən-tăkch-əl) adj.